Updated at 4:00 p.m. EST on February 12, 2016

 “Closing beds really is a last resort,” Wightman said.
 “The first thing we have to consider is patient safety.
 There are standards of practice for what nurse-to-patient ratios should be.”

 Those standards can represent the difference between life and death.
 When nurses are stretched too thin, they have less time and energy to devote to each patient.
 Overworking leads to fatigue and burnout, which threatens the quality of care and increases the incidence of error.
 Past research has found links between insufficient nursing staffing and higher rates of hospital readmission and patient mortality.
-Higher patient loads are also linked to higher rates of nurse turnover, which can costly, disruptive, and potentially harmful to patient safety.
+Higher patient loads are also linked to higher rates of nurse turnover, which can be costly, disruptive, and potentially harmful to patient safety.
 Conversely, more and happier nurses can mean better care and better outcomes.

 When facing a nursing shortage, hospitals have a handful of options beyond closing beds.
 They can ask their nurses to work more hours or offer financial incentives for those who pick up extra shifts, though for the reasons outlined above, this may not be a safe option.
 Many hospitals offer financial incentives to nurses who work additional shifts.
-Some companies also rely on temporary “travel nurses” who typically work for around 13 weeks at a time, but they come at a premium.
+Some companies also rely on temporary “travel nurses,” who typically work for around 13 weeks at a time, but they come at a premium.

 “Now nurses can move all over the country because of demand, and our job is to show them what a great place [South Dakota] is to work,” Wightman said.

 Beyond a good salary, strong cultural fit, flexible hours, and manageable expectations, Wightman said nurses also want to work in places where they can practice to the full scope of their license.
 Each state has different guidelines for what each type of license allows a nurse to do.
-For example, nurse practitioners are more limited in in South Dakota than in some neighboring states, and may choose not to take a job in South Dakota as a result.
-Wightman said national licensure for nurses, Wightman believes, would make it easier to address deficits.
+For example, nurse practitioners are more limited in South Dakota than in some neighboring states, and may choose not to take a job in South Dakota as a result.
+Wightman said that national licensure for nurses, she believes, would make it easier to address deficits.

 Another long-term strategy is to open up the paths to a degree.
 In the Institute of Medicine’s “The Future of Nursing” report, the authors recommended that nurses should achieve higher levels of education and training, and called for the proportion of nurses with baccalaureate degrees to increase to 80 percent by 2020.
 While it would seem that more highly educated nurses is something to strive for, Salsburg said this could potentially exacerbate shortages.
 Many aspiring nurses, particularly those in rural and poorer areas, enter the field with an associate’s degree and pursue an advanced degree later.
 Given that nurses tend to stay local, providing viable educational opportunities in these communities is key.